Emergency

 • goods imported from India** by third countries (via sea and air), and

-• the exports of third countries to India (via sea, land, and air).
+• the exports from third countries to India (via sea, land, and air).

-We have been advised that the above-mentioned prohibitions may apply to imports/exports for which B/L and LC were issued or established prior to the issuance of the above order, i.e. prior 4th May 2025.
+We have been advised that the above-mentioned prohibitions may not apply to imports/exports for which a bill of lading and LC were issued or established prior to the issuance of the above order, i.e. prior to 4 May 2025.

 Impact on crew change